About Shire UK

 related to Attention Deficit Hyper Activity Disorder (ADHD).

 - Patient choice (setting, information, type of care, resources)

 - Ensuring patients have an opportunity to set their own goals and that their views are respected

 - More effective cross functional working both within the NHS and with other agency partners

-Training for relevant medical and none medical practitioners, especially on the use of appropriate, safe, effective, trusted medicines.
+- Training for relevant medical and none medical practitioners, especially on the use of appropriate, effective, and well tolerated medicines.